bedatadriven/renjin-packages/README.md

 The `webapp` module also provides a RESTful API that exposes package metadata and allows the Jenkin Plugin to report results.

-## Jenkins Plugin
+## Builder

-The `jenkins` module is a plugin for Jenkins CI.
-It provides a "Package Build Step" which will query the webapp for a list of packages and their dependencies, and build each against a specific version of Renjin.
+The `builder` module queries the package database via the web app and constructs a giant gradle build that can be subsequently executed to build, test, and deploy artifacts for CRAN and BioConductor packages.

 ## Nexus Repository